-A Small New Hampshire Waterfront Success Story Featuring a Stone and Pipe Leachfield and Wastewater Treatment System Comprising 75% Less Space than a Traditional Leachfield
+Septic Systems For Lake Property – A Small New Hampshire Waterfront Stone and Pipe Leachfield and Wastewater Treatment System Comprising 75% Less Space than a Traditional Leachfield

-When the Darby family of Hampstead, New Hampshire needed a new septic system for their small property on Sunset Lake, it was out of critical necessity.
-Their home at Edgewater Lane – part of a waterfront neighborhood that was formerly swampland before it was filled-in and subdivided in the 1920s – was still serviced by its original, outdated and now-failing cesspool.
+The Darby family home on a small lakefront property in Hampstead, New Hampshire needed a new septic system for lake property out of critical necessity.
+Their home on Edgewater Lane is in a waterfront area neighborhood that was formerly swampland before it was filled in and subdivided in the 1920s.
+Thus, the home’s only septic service was the original, outdated and now-failing cesspool.

 You May Be Interested In Our Related Article:

-When the Darbys’ one-story cottage-style home was built in 1927, the cesspool was located in the backyard.
-However, the previous owners had built a series of additions that resulted in positioning the cesspool below the cottage.
-Because the cesspool was constructed in the water table, it had technically been in a state of failure for years, unbeknownst to the Darbys.
-In the summer of 2013 they noticed strong odors coming from underneath the cottage.
-Further exploration revealed the cesspool’s condition and the need to remove it from service.
+When the one-story cottage-style home was built in 1927, the cesspool was located in the backyard.
+However, the people who previously owned it had built a series of additions that resulted in positioning the cesspool below the cottage.
+Because the cesspool was constructed in the water table, it had technically been in a state of failure for years, unbeknownst to the Darby family.

 Small Waterfront Lots – A Common Challenge for NH Homeowners and Septic System Designers

-Since water comprises nearly 5 percent of the 14-sq mile town of Hampstead – as well as 4.2% percent of the entire state of NH – waterfront property owners and prospective buyers commonly seek guidance from septic system designers experienced in the challenges of small-lot septic system design.
+Water comprises nearly 5 percent of the 14-sq mile town of Hampstead – as well as 4.2% percent of the entire state of NH.
+Therefore, waterfront home and property owners and prospective buyers commonly seek guidance from septic system designers with experience in solving the challenges of small-lot septic system design.

-The Darby family sought the expertise of professional designers at NH-based Geometres Blue Hills, LLC –(603-749-4000) a full-service firm specializing in land surveys, land use consulting, septic system design, and environmental consulting – to assess their situation and specify a viable septic solution with visual appeal and long-term value for their small lakefront property.
+The Darby family sought the expertise of full service team of professional designers at NH-based Geometres Blue Hills, LLC –(603-749-4000) a firm specializing in land surveys, land use consulting, septic system design, and environmental consulting.
+The design team assessed the customers’ information and situation, and specified a viable septic solution with visual appeal and long-term value for the small lakefront property.

-The project’s approval and installation processes were filled with challenges, but through the diligent planning of Geometres Blue Hills, LLC, as well as the quality Norweco septic system manufactured and installed by A.J.
-Foss, Inc., and the meticulous excavation performed by G.E.Merrill and Son Excavating, this success story unfolds to include the major milestones detailed below.
+The approval and installation processes for this septic system for lake property were filled with challenges.
+However, the team at Geometres Blue Hills, LLC did meticulous planning, and the team at A.J.
+Foss, Inc. manufactured and installed a quality Norweco septic system.
+Coupled with the meticulous excavation work performed by G.E.Merrill and Son Excavating, this success story unfolds to include the major milestones detailed below.

 Testing for Viability of Installation